 NOTE: The process in the target file group should not use the Process Grouping Options on the Advanced tab of the process, because these options are not compatible with the Treat as copy plan files target process option.
 Both of these features control how plan files are started in the process, and each feature works differently.
 However, the step-specific Grouping Column option can be used to display process tasks in groups within the Process task pane.

-Grouping tasks in the Process task pane
+Configuring step display options for the Process task pane